 This may perhaps appear counterintuitive to what many have come to believe over the years.
 But in fact, those who are most successful in using technical analysis are those who follow the long-term trend, and the long-term trend is merely another name for what is called the “big picture”, as painted by fundamental analysis.

 Technical studies are useful for determining entry and exit points, because the information provided by fundamental analysis is too vague when it comes to price and quotes.
 While not precise, technical analysis does provide the trader with a number of tools for determining points of action, and the trader can use any method that he feels comfortable with, provided he knows what he’s doing.

-On a final note, although the new forex trader may perhaps be overwhelmed by the vast number of indicators and such that are available for his use, the good news is that only one from a each type of indicator will usually provide all the data necessary for trading.
+On a final note, although the new forex trader may perhaps be overwhelmed by the vast number of indicators and such that are available for their use, the good news is that only one from a each type of indicator will usually provide all the data necessary for trading.
 Later, we will examine indicators in detail.
-For further reading: see our extensive section on technical analysis.

 Forextraders' Broker of the Month